 Auditory Brain Stem Response Test

 Tiny earphones are put into the child’s ear canals, and electrodes are placed on the forehead and behind the ears.
 The earphones transmit clicking sounds so that the electrodes are able to record the response of the hearing nerves to that sound.
 Sleeping or sedation is generally recommended for infants, but older kids may be able to participate without being sedated as long as the environment they are in is silent.

 Central Auditory Evoked Potential Test

 This test uses the electrodes and earphones like the auditory brain stem response test.
 It is performed to see if the pathways that travel between the auditory cortex and brain stem are working properly.
-This might be done if a doctor suspects a specific type of hearing loss.
+This might be done if a specific type of hearing loss is suspected.